 Key Learning Points for the Mini-Lecture: Options Contracts

-While watching the Mini-Lecture, keep in mind the following key points and questions regarding Energy Risk Hedging Using Options Contracts:
+While watching the following mini-lecture (16:13 minutes), keep in mind the following key points regarding energy risk hedging using options contracts:

 - As a result, a substantial amount of contracts can be “controlled” relatively cheaply.